-General Information About Kentucky’s Invasive/ Nuisance Species
+General Information about Kentucky’s Aquatic Nuisance Species (ANS)

 What are nuisance species?

 Nuisance species are non-native species (a.k.a. exotic, alien, or non-indigenous) that have moved outside their native range AND threaten native species or interfere with important commercial, agricultural, and recreational actives.

 Natural “checks and balances” such as predators, parasites, diseases, and competitors may not exist outside of the native ranges for these species.
 This creates an environment where they can dominate and become “nuisances.”

 Native species are not used to living with these nuisance species and are not adapted to eat them or compete with them.
 This can quickly upset the natural balance of an ecosystem and create many negative impacts.

 Why should we make an effort to stop the spread of nuisance species?